wootzapp/.github/CODE_OF_CONDUCT.md

-The WootzApp Community is a global community of DevOps and security practitioners who collaborate to share knowledge on solving the challenges of integrating security automation into every phase of the software development lifecycle, from build-time to runtime.
+The WootzApp Community is a global community of Web3 & Crypto practitioners who collaborate to share knowledge on solving the challenges of integrating blockchain into every phase of your daily life, from buying coffee to investing your money.

 ### We thrive on diversity